patience4711/ESP32C3-SMART-LIGHT/README.md

 The features it has are:
 - easy to connect to wifi
-- can be controlled via webui, mosquitto and http
+- can be controlled via webui, mosquitto, http and optional buttons
-- dimmable
+- dimmable by moving a slider in the webui or via buttons(optional)
 - 4 timers with advanced options
 - simple hardware
 - it logs memorable events